A. G. Pless Jr. House

 The A. G. Pless Jr. House is a historic home located at Galax, Virginia.
 It was completed in 1939, and consists of a three-story, side gabled main section with a three-story rear wing, one-story west wing, and one-story, shed roofed sun porch on the east.
 The house is in the Colonial Revival style.
 It features flanking brick end chimneys.
 Also on the property is a contributing garage.
+This architect for this home was William Roy Wallace.

 It was listed on the National Register of Historic Places in 2002.